This is the image description.

 5. Submit a copy of your California Department of Justice and FBI Live Scan background report.

-In addition to California State Licensure as a Paramedic, Paramedic’s are required to acquire and maintain accreditation through the Alameda County EMS Agency in order practice as a Paramedic in Alameda County.
+In addition to California State Licensure as a Paramedic, Paramedic’s are required to apply for and maintain accreditation through the Alameda County EMS Agency in order practice as a Paramedic in Alameda County.

 INITIAL PARAMEDIC ACCREDITATION